-That said, most engineers don’t work at recognizable companies.
+The thing is, most engineers don’t work at famous companies.

 Are you self-employed?

-Being a business owner also carries a heavy punch.
-People equate business owners with smarts and wealth.
+Owning a business can really pack a punch.
+The public often equates business owners with brains and wealth.

-I find most engineers are risk-averse though and don’t start their own companies.
+But here’s the rub: most engineers are risk-averse and don’t usually start their own companies.

 What type of projects do you work on?

-The problem is, most engineers work on very boring projects as viewed by the public.
-For example, calculating beam loads for small buildings.
+Sadly, most engineers work on projects that the public finds mundane, like calculating beam loads for small buildings.

 “Are engineers underappreciated?” wrap up

-Clearly, this isn’t a black and white question.
-No different than how many doctors today feel they’re underappreciated.
+Clearly, this isn’t a black-and-white question.
+It’s no different than how some doctors nowadays feel underappreciated.